-Figure 10-1: Distribution of Students by 2018 Proficiency Levels ultimate goal of the evaluation process was to explore whether there was an impact of the 21st CCLC and growth of regularly participating students.
+Figure 10-1: Distribution of Students by 2019 Proficiency Levels

+Student Growth Metric Assessment: While the distribution of standardized test proficiency levels provides some indication of the potential impact of the Grace Place (Elementary) 21st CCLC Program on students, the ultimate goal of the evaluation process was to explore whether there was an impact of the 21st CCLC and growth of regularly participating students.
 In line with the objective metric required of the majority of Florida's 21st CCLC programs, it is important to understand how the statewide metric is calculated for the evaluation process (particularly in light of the aforementioned questions regarding the comparability of proficiency levels from the prior year and the current year).
-In essence, the FLDOE required most 21st CCLC programs to indicate the number of students that either improved from the prior year or maintained 'proficiency' or better from the 2016-2017 to 2017-2018 program year.
+In essence, the FLDOE required most 21st CCLC programs to indicate the number of students that either improved from the prior year or maintained 'proficiency' or better from the 2017-2018 to 2018-2019 program year.